John Bartlam

-John Bartlam (1735-1781) was a British maker of pottery who emigrated to America in 1763, and established a factory in Cainhoy, then called Cain Hoy, nine miles north of Charleston, South Carolina before moving to Camden, South Carolina.
+John Bartlam (1735–1781) was a British potter who emigrated to America in 1763, and established a factory in Cainhoy, then called Cain Hoy, nine miles north of Charleston, South Carolina before moving to Camden, South Carolina.
 His porcelain is the earliest ever produced on American soil.

 Early life

 He was born in Stoke-on-Trent and worked for twelve years as a potter in Staffordshire.
 He married Mary Allen in 1754 and had a daughter, Honor, in 1761 and another, Betty Allen, two years later.
 Bartlam then emigrated in 1763.

 Porcelain from South Carolina

 No high quality porcelain was being produced in America at the time, only basic stoneware.
 Luxury porcelains with underglaze blue decoration had to be exported to wealthy colonists in America from Britain.
 However suitable kaolin deposits had been discovered in the 1730s in the Carolinas, and some clay was even being shipped to England from Charleston.